In this article, I will share with you my real-world outage experience with Azure Stack HCI OS (a.k.a Storage Spaces Direct, known as S2D).

 We waited until the next day to receive the new power supplies and replaced them.

-I would like to add an additional example to the list mentioned earlier.
+I would like to add an additional example to the list mentioned above.

-7. If all Servers goes down, as if someone remove the power cable, Storage Spaces Direct will recover from complete power loss.
+7. If all Servers go down as if someone removes the power cable, Storage Spaces Direct will recover from complete power loss.
 (This is my own experience, it’s not supported by Microsoft).

 Please note that Resilient File System (ReFS) is Microsoft’s newest file system is recommended to be used with Storage Spaces Direct.
 ReFS is designed to maximize data availability, scale efficiently to large data sets across diverse workloads, and provide data integrity by means of resiliency to corruption.

-Storage Spaces Direct (S2D) and Storage Replica (SR) are better together, look at how you can you achieve maximum protection by combining these technologies together.
-More information about Storage Replica in Windows Server 2016 here.
+Storage Spaces Direct (S2D) and Storage Replica (SR) are better together, look at how you can achieve maximum protection by combining these technologies together.
+More information about Storage Replica in Windows Server is here.

 A big thank you to all my fellow MVPs and the Microsoft product group who offer their support during this outage.